arnav130496/arnav-personal-portfolio/Journey.md

 - Simply create sub folders within the `app` folder
 - Added basic `page.tsx` files for each route
 - Added routes using `Link` in the Navbar `.component`

+## Day 3: Enhanced the Professional Experience Page

+- Added a file `resume.ts` which serves as a datastore for the page
+- Enhanced the `experience/page.tsx` page to import & render data from `resume.ts`
+- Imported Logos for the respective companies

+## Day 4: Enhanced the Projects Page

+- Added a file `projects.ts` which serves as a datastore for the page
+- Enhanced the `projects/page.tsx` page to import & render data from `projects.ts`
+- Imported Logos for the respective companies